morrislaptop/looped/docs/eloquent-relationships.md

 You may register the `morphMap` in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.

-<a name="querying-relations"></a>
 ## Querying Relations

 Since all types of Eloquent relationships are defined via methods, you may call those methods to obtain an instance of the relationship without actually executing the relationship queries.
-In addition, all types of Eloquent relationships also serve as [query builders](/docs/{{version}}/queries), allowing you to continue to chain constraints onto the relationship query before finally executing the SQL against your database.
+In addition, all types of Eloquent relationships also serve as [query builders](/queries), allowing you to continue to chain constraints onto the relationship query before finally executing the SQL against your database.

 For example, imagine a blog system in which a `User` model has many associated `Post` models: